BlackPanthar/Alien/README.md

 ### Alien Invasion

-For the alien invasion, I kept it simple by adding functions inside of the CityMap.go file.
+For the alien invasion, I kept it simple by adding functions inside of the cityMap.go file.
 For this, I assumed that more than two aliens can be in a city at once.
-I created a mapping that would take a CityNode and provide a list (slice) of alien occupants.
+I created a mapping that would take a cityNode and provide a list (slice) of alien occupants.
 From there I could keep track of which aliens were in which cities, manage those aliens every step.

 I would then assign aliens to random cities, and aliens were just integers in the list of occupants, so it was easy to manage.